Siege of Oxford (1142)

 Stephen believed that all it would take to win the war decisively would be to capture Matilda herself; her escape to Oxford seemed to present him with such an opportunity.
 Having raised a large army in the north, he returned south and attacked Wareham in Dorset; this port town was important to Matilda's Angevin party as it provided one of the few direct links to the continent that they controlled.
 He attacked and captured more towns as he returned to the Thames Valley, and soon the only significant base Matilda had outside of the south-west—apart from Oxford itself—was at Wallingford Castle, held by her close supporter Brian Fitz Count.

-Stephen's army approached Oxford in late September 1142, and according to contemporary accounts, swam his army across the rivers and waterways that blocked the approach to the city.
+Stephen's army approached Oxford on 26 September 1142, and according to contemporary accounts, swam his army across the rivers and waterways that blocked the approach to the city.
 Matilda's small force was taken by surprise.
 Those that were not killed or captured retreated into the castle; Stephen now controlled the city, which protected him from counterattack.
 The king knew he was unlikely to be able to take the castle by force—although that did not stop him from using the latest siege technology.
 He also knew that it would be a long, hard wait before Matilda was starved out.
 But after nearly three months of siege, conditions for the garrison were dire, and they formed a plan to help the Empress escape from under Stephen's nose.
 One early December evening Matilda crept out of a postern door in the wall—or, more romantically, possibly shinned down on a rope out of St George's Tower—dressed in white as camouflage against the snow and passed without capture through Stephen's lines.
-She escaped to Wallingford and then to Abingdon, where she was safe; Oxford Castle surrendered to Stephen the following day, and the war continued punctuated by a series of sieges for the next 11 years.
+She escaped to Abingdon Abbey and then to Wallingford Castle where she was safe; Oxford Castle surrendered to Stephen the following day, and the war continued punctuated by a series of sieges for the next 11 years.